bertofurth/Seagate-Central-Debian/HOWTO-create-image.md

 If you wish to ssh into the unit then use username "installer" with password "SCdebian2022" (as configured above)

     Title: Choose a mirror of the Debian archive
     Description: Debian archive mirror country
     Suggested Answer: United States (or pick the country closest to you)

     Title: Choose a mirror of the Debian archive
     Description: Debian archive mirror
     Suggested Answer: deb.debian.org

     Title: Choose a mirror of the Debian archive
     Description: HTTP proxy information
     Suggested Answer: <Leave blank>

     Title: Download installer components
     Suggested Answer: Yes

 The installer program and parameters will be downloaded.
-This may take some time.
+This may take a few minutes.

     Title: Select your location
     Description: Continent or region
     Suggested Answer: North America (or closest region)

     Title: Select your location
     Description: Country, territory or area
     Suggested Answer: United States (or your country)

     Title: Set up users and passwords
     Description: Root password
-Suggested Answer: SCdebian2022
+    Suggested Answer: SCdebian2022  (or whatever you like)

     Description: Re-enter password to verify
     Suggested Answer: SCdebian2022

     Title: Configure the clock
     Description: Select your time zone
     Answer: Pacific (or whatever your timezone is)

 Note for the following section where we create the first user, the username cannot be set to "admin" as this is a reserved username in Debian.
 I've created a user called "Seagate Central" (Username : "sc") but you can specify a different username if you wish.
 This will be the username you log in via ssh with once the system is up and running.

     Title: Set up users and passwords
     Description: Full name for the new user
     Answer: Seagate Central

     Description: Username for your account
     Answer: sc

     Description: Choose a password for the new user
     Answer: SCdebian2022

     Description: Re-enter password to verify
     Suggested Answer: SCdebian2022

+The disk partitioning section is the most complicated part of the installation.
+Make sure you know what you're doing in this part.

     Title: Partition disks
     Description: Partitioning method
     Answer: Manual (Bottom option)

     Title: Partition disks

 Scroll down to the partitions that need to be modified.

-The instructions assume that the Debian operating system will be installed on the first set of partitions.
-That is, partition #1 for the uImage kernel and partition #3 as root for the operating system.

-If you wish to install Debian on the second set of partitions then use partition #2 for the kernel and partition #4 for root.
-All other partitions stay the same.

-Under
+The Data/home partition

- LVM VG vg1, LV lv1 - 4.0 TB Linux device-mapper (linear)
+    Under "LVM VG vg1, LV lv1 - 4.0 TB Linux device-mapper (linear)"

     Select  "#1      4.0 TB       ext4"

     Use as: Ext4 journaling file system
     Format: yes, format it
     Mount point: /home

-Then select "Done setting up the partition"
+    Scroll down to and select "Done setting up the partition"

+The boot partition

     Under "SCSI1 (0,0,0) (sda)"
     Select Partition #1 "Kernel_1"

     Use as: Ext2 file system
+    Format: no, keep existing data
     Mount point: /boot
-N.B.
-Do NOT format this partition.
-It contains the Linux kernel.

-Then select "Done setting up the partition"
+    Scroll down to and select "Done setting up the partition"

+The root file system partition

+    Under "SCSI1 (0,0,0) (sda)"
     Select Partition #3 "Root_File_System_1"

     Use as: "Ext4 journaling file system"
     Format the partition: "yes, format it"
     Mount point: "/ - the root file system"

-Partition #6 "Swap" should already be marked with a "F" indicating that it will be used and will be formatted.
+    Scroll down to and select "Done setting up the partition"

+The swap partiton

+    Under "SCSI1 (0,0,0) (sda)"
+    Select Partition #6 "Swap"

+    Use as: "swap area"

+    Scroll down to and select "Done setting up the partition"

 After that the partition table should look something like this.
 "K" indicates that the partition will be kept and used by Debian, and "F" indicates that it will be formatted.

     LVM VG vg1, LV lv1 - 4.0 TB Linux device-mapper (linear)
-     #1      4.0 TB    K  ext4                      /home
+         #1      4.0 TB    F  ext4                      /home
     SCSI1 (0,0,0) (sda) - 4.0 TB ATA ST4000DM000-1F21
                  1.0 MB       FREE SPACE
          #1    104.9 MB    K  ext2        Kernel_1      /boot
          #2    104.9 MB       ext2        Kernel_2
          #3      3.2 GB    F  ext4        Root_File_Sy  /
          #4      1.1 GB       ext4        Root_File_Sy
          #5      1.1 GB       ext4        Config
          #6      1.1 GB    F  swap        Swap          swap
          #7      1.1 GB       ext4        Update
          #8      4.0 TB    K  lvm         Data

-You could optionally mount the other partitions but that can also be done after the operating system is properly installed.
+You could optionally set up the system so that it mounted the other partitions in order for them to be accessible to the Debian system but that can be done after the operating system is properly installed.

 Scroll right down to the bottom of the screen and select

     Finish partitioning and write changes to disk

     Title: Partition disks
-Description: Write the changes to disks?
+    Description: If you continue, the changes listed below will be written to the disks.
     Answer: Yes

-The installer will move on to downloading and installing the base system.
+The installer will now write the changes to the disk then move on to downloading and installing the base system which will take in the order of 20 to 30 minutes.

-After the "Installing the base system" progress is at about 92% the following message will appear
+After the "Installing the base system" progress is at about 92%, the following message will appear complaining about the kernel.
+This message appears because the Seagate Central kernel is a custom kernel that is not available on the Debian servers.
+Make sure to select "Yes" to continue the installation.

     Title : Install the base system
     Description:
     No installable kernel was found in the defined APT sources.

     You may try to continue without a kernel, and manually install your own kernel later.
 This is only recommended for experts, otherwise you will likely end up with a machine that doesn't boot.
     Continue without installing a kernel?

     Answer: Yes (Make sure to answer Yes!!)

+You will be asked to partiticipate in a package usage survey.
+I'd suggest answering no.

     Select and install software

     Title: Configuring popularity-contest
     Description: Participate in the package usage survey?
     Answer: "No"

-Title: Software selection

-At the moment, only the core of the system is installed . . .

-You'll be presented with a list of things to install.

-Don't select anything but the default which should be

-* SSH server
-* standard system utilities
+After about 10 more minutes you will be presented with a screen titled "Software selection".
+You'll be presented with a list packages and sofware to install.
+In order to minimize the size of the installed software, don't select anything but the "SSH server".
+If "Standard System Utilites" or any other options are selected then de-select them.
 You can install whatever other software you like once the system is up and running.

-Title: Configuring discover
-Description: Applying updates on a frequent basis is . . .
-Answer: Continue

-Title: Configuring discover
-Answer: No automatic updates
+You may need to scroll down to deselect "Standard Software Utilities".

     Title: Continue without boot loader
     Description: No boot loader installed
     Answer: Continue

     Title: Finish the installation
     Description: Installation complete

-Select "Continue"
+    Installation is complete, so it is time to boot into your new system.

+    Answer: Continue

 Go back to the serial console session and the unit should reboot.
+After a minute or so you should be presented with the Debian login prompt where you can log into the system.

+    Debian GNU/Linux 11 SC-debian ttyS0

+    SC-debian login: root
+    Password: SCdebian2022

-At the point where u-boot notice appears I would suggest removing the power from the unit and reconnecting it.
-We have found that sometimes after a major upgrade the ethernet interface can fail to operate properly unless the unit is power cycled.
+the Ethernet interface At the point where u-boot notice appears I would suggest removing the power from the unit and reconnecting it.
+We have found that sometimes after a major upgrade the

 U-Boot 2008.10-mpcore (Apr  2 2013 - 14:41:52)
 Cirrus model:(SENTINEL) release v1.3

 ## Post Debian installation steps
+We need to install the "u-boot-tools" debian package on the Seagate Central using the following command issued as root.

+    apt-get -y install u-boot-tools

+The following example shows this happening.

+    root@SC-debian:/# apt-get -y install u-boot-tools
+    Reading package lists...
+Done
+    Building dependency tree...
+Done
+    Reading state information...
+Done
+    The following NEW packages will be installed: u-boot-tools
+    0 upgraded, 1 newly installed, 0 to remove and 0 not upgraded.
+    Need to get 156 kB of archives.
+    After this operation, 584 kB of additional disk space will be used.
+    Get:1 http://deb.debian.org/debian bullseye/main armel u-boot-tools armel 2021.01+dfsg-5 [156 kB]
+    Fetched 156 kB in 0s (869 kB/s)
+    Selecting previously unselected package u-boot-tools.
+    (Reading database ...
+9734 files and directories currently installed.)
+    Preparing to unpack .../u-boot-tools_2021.01+dfsg-5_armel.deb ...
+    Unpacking u-boot-tools (2021.01+dfsg-5) ...
+    Setting up u-boot-tools (2021.01+dfsg-5) ...

+The important "fw_printenv" and "fw_setenv" utilities which manipulate the u-boot environment variables have now been installed.
+We need to create the configuration file for these tools by issueing the following commands on the Seagate Central as root.

+    cat << EOF > /etc/fw_env.config
+    # MTD device name       Device offset   Env. size       Flash sector size       Number of sectors
+    /dev/mtd1               0x0000          0x8000          0x1000
+    /dev/mtd2               0x0000          0x8000          0x1000
+    EOF

+After creating this fw_env.config file the "fw_printenv" command should display the u-boot environment variables as per the following example

+    root@SC-debian:~# fw_printenv
+    baudrate=38400
+    boardtest_state_memory=none
+    bootargs=console=ttyS0,38400 mem=256M root=/dev/sda3 rw
+    bootcmd=scsi init;ext2load scsi 0:1 0x4000000 uImage;bootm
+    bootdelay=5
+    . . . .
+    . . . .
+    num_boot_tries=0

+Next, we need to create a boot script that will reset the "num_boot_tries" variable back to zero on each boot.
+This variable is incremented by u-boot each time the unit tries to boot up.
+If it reaches 4 then u-boot assumes that the kernel on a particular partition was not able to boot and so it will try to boot up the kernel on the backup partition.
+Create the boot script and associated systemd with the following

+    cat << EOF > /etc/systemd/system/sc-bootup.service
+    [Unit]
-## Set up Seagate Central specific boot scripts
+    Description=Seagate Central specific bootup

+    [Service]
+    ExecStart=/bin/bash /usr/sbin/sc-bootup.sh

+    [Install]
+    WantedBy=multi-user.target
+    EOF

+    cat << EOF > /usr/sbin/sc-bootup.sh
+    #!/bin/bash
+    echo Performing Seagate Central Specific Startup
+    echo Setting status LED to solid green echo 1 > /proc/cns3xxx/leds
+    echo Resetting u-boot environment variable num_boot_tries to 0 fw_setenv num_boot_tries 0 &> /dev/null
+    EOF
+    chmod u+x /usr/sbin/sc-bootup.sh
+    systemctl start sc-bootup
+    systemctl enable sc-bootup

 ## Creating the Seagate Central "upgrade" image